|Vegetative Growth of Duckweeds|

 When a mature frond has produced its limit of daughter fronds, it ages (becomes senescent) and dies.
 Senescent duckweed fronds, like senescent leaves of other plants, appear yellow because they have lost chlorophyll.
 The number of daughter fronds that a mature frond can produce depends on the species.

-continue to float as they senesce (see photo right).
-Their
+they die, duckweeds continue to float as they senesce (see photo

-keep them afloat for a considerable period.
-In a
+afloat for a considerable period.
+In a well-managed pond,

 the duckweeds can be skimmed of as they begin to senesce.
 This